Luca G. Cubisino

 Lorella Di Gregorio

-Born in Catania, Lorella Di Gregorio lived in Grammichele until the age of 19, when she earned a diploma in Applied Arts (specializing in Ceramics) with honors at the local Institute of Art.
-In 2006, at University of Catania, she graduated in Italian Literature with honors and a thesis in History of Music.
+Born in Catania, Lorella Di Gregorio lived in Grammichele until the age of 19, when she earned a diploma in Applied Arts (specializing in Ceramics) with honors at the local Fine Arts High-school.
+In 2006, at the University of Catania, she graduated in Italian Literature with honors and a thesis in History of Music.
 In 2010, she earned a Masters degree (summa cum laude) in History of Art at University of Bologna with a thesis in Psychology of Art.
-While in Bologna, Lorella collaborated on promotion, press office assistance, journalists and public acceptance at Second Festival of Contemporary Art in Faenza, she gave several lectures in History of Art at a local center for the promotion of culture in Imola, during which she organized guided tours at the civic Pinacoteca.
-She also was a research assistant for meetings, workshops and studies at the educational department of Municipal Museum in Rimini, and produced educational workshops about Contemporary Art for children of Primary schools in Sala Bolognese.
+In Italy, she cultivated her interest in public programming in the arts by developing educational workshops about Contemporary Art for primary school children.
+Furthermore, she has a full work profile that involves varied work experiences with experts, curators, and scholars in the arts, collaborating with several institutions.
 In 2012, Lorella moved to the US to attend a MA in Spanish at Texas State University, where she worked as IA and TA and received several awards including that of Outstanding Graduate Student and Outstanding Service to the House of Graduate Representatives.
 At TSU, she discussed a thesis in linguistics.
-In 2014, Lorella was admitted with full scholarship to the PhD program in Romance Languages at the University of Miami where, at the present, she teaches Spanish, conducts her research on 20th and 21st Mexican and Southern Italian cultural production related with migration and organized crime, and has been awarded with numerous research and travel grants.
+In 2014, Lorella was admitted with full scholarship to the PhD program in Literary, Cultural, and Linguistic Studies at the University of Miami where, at the present, she teaches, conducts research on 20th and 21st Mexican and Southern Italian cultural production related with migration and organized crime, and has been awarded with numerous research and travel grants.

 Giuseppe Montemagno teaches History of Music and Musical theater at the Academy of Fine Arts in Catania and collaborates on the research activities of the Fondazione Bellini, University of Catania.
 His researches focus on musical theater and, in particular, on cultural migrations and interartistic relationships between France and Italy in the 19th and 20th centuries.
 In this context he has published several papers, especially on Rossini, Bellini, Donizetti, Verdi, Hérold, Massenet and Bruneau, Charpentier and Debussy, Daniel-Lesur.
 He is also the author of a few studies on opera direction, with a special attention to Patrice Chéreau, Emma Dante and Claus Guths productions.
 Freelance journalist for over twenty-five years, he reviews international drama and musical productions for specialist press (LAvant-Scène Opéra, Hystrio, lopera).